LLM in American Law

 Students who want exposure to specialized topics in banking, financial law, and taxation may cross-register in classes within the Graduate Program in Banking & Financial Law and the Graduate Tax Program.
 Classes in transnational lending, international securities transactions, international taxation and securitization are popular supplements for many students.
-Students may also cross-register for classes in other Boston University graduate schools—such as the Graduate School of Management and College of Communication—and, when appropriate, receive credit toward the LLM.
+Students may also cross-register for classes in other Boston University graduate schools—such as the Questrom School of Business and College of Communication—and, when appropriate, receive credit toward the LLM.

 Center for English Language & Orientation Programs

-The JD classroom is dynamic and will likely bewilder you at first; this should be expected.
+The JD classroom is dynamic and will likely bewilder many students at first; this should be expected.
 Studying common law doctrine through the tradition of the case law method and participating in the Socratic dialogues that characterize classroom discussions is completely foreign to most civil law-trained students.
 For this reason, many LLM students elect to gain advanced preparation by attending the six-week summer pre-LLM Legal English Program offered by BU’s Center for English Language & Orientation Programs (CELOP).
 Students who attend this CELOP program say their fall studies go more smoothly as a result.
 In the Fall Semester, we offer a series of academic support programs on case-briefing, outlining, exam-taking, and studying tips to help ease your adjustment.
 Each research and writing section also has a JD tutor to assist you with your writing assignments.

 Spring Colloquium: Topics in American Law

 In an informal setting, LLM students attend faculty presentations on American law topics with international implications.
 The colloquium is not for credit and requires no assignments.
-Past sessions have included “The Internet, Securities Regulation, and the Restructuring of the Securities Markets,” “Law and Religion in America,” “The U.S. Health Care System,” and “Race, Nation, and the Development of Law in America.”
+Past sessions have included “The Internet, Securities Regulation, and the Restructuring of the Securities Markets,” “Law and Religion in America,” “The US Health Care System,” and “Race, Nation, and the Development of Law in America.”